bob134552/Battlestations/README.md

 A site designed to allow users to view and purchase computer components, pre-built desktops or create their own custom build from the parts provided within the store.
 The website contains products recently released and aims to keep up to date with all recent releases of PC parts.
-The website features a catalogue of recently released product, user registration including social media integration and email authentication and the ability to create your own custom desktop PC.
+The website features a catalogue of recently released products, user registration including social media integration and email authentication and the ability to create your own custom desktop PC.
 The primary goal of the website is to create a easy platform for users to browse, buy and comment on products available on the site.